AmartyaSingh97/amartyasingh97/README.md

 <h1 align="center">Hi 👋, I'm Amartya</h1>
-<h3 align="center">I am passionate about Android and having interests in Android,ML/AI and open source.</h3>
+<h3 align="center">I am passionate about Android and having interests in ML/AI,Cloud and open source.</h3>

 - 🔭 I’m currently working on **improving my android skills and learning new skills.**

-- 🌱 I’m currently learning **Advance Android, DSA, Web Dev .**
+- 🌱 I’m currently learning **Android, DSA, Web Dev .**

-- 👯 I’m looking to collaborate on **exciting Android Projects**
+- 👯 I’m looking to collaborate on **exciting projects on IOT and android**

 - 📫 How to reach me **amartyasingh2002@gmail.com**